Be Structured is Your Managed Service Provider That Can Support Your Business Through a FINRA Audit

 Compliance is meant to help keep investment markets stable and safe.
 That way, people from all over can feel confident investing and keeping the United States economy moving forward.
-However, if there is ever cause for an audit, the best thing for a brokerage firm or dealer-broker to do is to have proof that they are doing everything legitimately and for the right reasons.
+However, if there is ever cause for an audit, the best thing for a brokerage firm or dealer-broker is to prove that they are doing everything legitimately and for the right reasons.
 What FINRA will want to look at includes:

 - Whether or not the dealer-broker or the firm is properly licensed for day-to-day investment transactions.
-They will also want to see that personnel are being trained, educated, and are registered so that the best financial practices are being followed.
+They will also want to see that personnel are being trained, educated, and registered to follow the best financial practices.

-- What the day to day operations look like.
-FINRA agents will want to be able to observe the activities that happen on a daily basis, and monitor the transactions that are going on.
+- What the day-to-day operations look like.
+FINRA agents will want to observe the daily activities and monitor the transactions that are going on.
 This helps decrease the potential risks to people’s investments.

-- FINRA will want to make sure that any advertising the firm makes does not make unethical or untrue claims about returns.
+- FINRA will want to ensure that any advertising the firm makes does not make unethical or untrue claims about returns.
 The information must be accurate, ethical, and properly explained.

 - All practices are being done ethically.
-If there are any odd transactions, then FINRA will want to look into any evidence that something unsavory is happening.
+If there are any odd transactions, FINRA will want to look into any evidence that something unsavory is happening.
 This includes theft, money laundering, and even insider trading.
-FINRA wants to make sure that all transactions are upstanding and there are legitimate goals that come along with the investments made.
+FINRA wants to make sure that all transactions are upstanding and legitimate goals come along with the investments made.

-Should there be any non-compliance issues that come up during a FINRA audit, it is important to understand that aggressive action may be taken, depending on what the infraction is.
+Should any non-compliance issues arise during a FINRA audit, it is important to understand that aggressive action may be taken, depending on the infraction.
 This could include disciplinary actions, fines, suspensions, and even the barring of brokers for severe enough infractions.
 If there is a breach in compliance, the problem will be outlined and investigated.
 What happens from there depends on the outcome of the investigation.